stevehjohn/MarkdownTools/README.md

 * Heading
 * WhiteSpace

-## WIP - Pseudocode

-Recon that with recursion and the attributes, something robust can be created.
+Reckon that with recursion and the attributes, something robust can be created.
 Need to think about it a bit more.